 Is the Enneagram “legitimate”?

 Some claim that the Enneagram has never been scientifically validated.
-In fact, it is extremely difficult to validate any personality models scientifically; those that are most successfully validated, like the Big Five, are vastly less complex than the Enneagram.
-Still, empirical research on the Enneagram is just picking up and is demonstrating remarkable success; one of the many Enneagram “tests,” Jerome Wagner’s Wagner Enneagram Personality Style Scales (WEPSS), is positively reviewed in Buros’s Mental Measurements Yearbook, the “Bible” of testing in the field of personality psychology.
+In fact, it is extremely difficult to validate any personality model; those that are most successfully validated, like the Big Five, are much less complex than the Enneagram.
+Still, empirical research on the Enneagram is picking up and is demonstrating remarkable success.
+One of the many Enneagram “tests,” Jerome Wagner’s Wagner Enneagram Personality Style Scales (WEPSS), is positively reviewed in Buros’s Mental Measurements Yearbook, the “Bible” of testing in the field of personality psychology.
 (Tests that you will discover online vary in helpfulness and are not always a good substitute for a narrative approach to self-understanding, which can be facilitated by a trained teacher.)

 Despite the Enneagram’s deep history within Catholic Christianity, some church communities also question whether it is compatible with their teachings.
-While its language does not draw on any particular theology, the Enneagram certainly does not contradict anything within Catholic, or other religious, teaching.
+While its language does not presuppose any particular theology, the Enneagram also does not contradict anything within Catholic teaching.

 How can I learn more?

 Many wonderful resources exist for better understanding the Enneagram.
-I have trained in the Narrative Enneagram Tradition founded by David Daniels and Helen Palmer.
+I am certified in the Narrative Enneagram Tradition founded by David Daniels and Helen Palmer.
 I can introduce you to the Enneagram as a spiritual director or coach; as a workshop or retreat leader who can bring it into your workplace, community, or family; or as a teacher or dialogue partner for those interested in learning more.
-If you are curious to find out which of these nine energies forms the basis of your own personality structure, I am happy to offer an assessment session that also includes a basic introduction to the system.
+If you are curious to find out which of these nine styles forms the basis of your own personality structure, I am happy to offer an assessment session that also includes a basic introduction to the system.